 Marco Borero, Kenya

-A US$355,000 equity investment from REPP has breathed new life into a grid-connected solar PV plant in Kenya that required additional equity to fund construction, raising hopes of it reaching commercial operation by the end of the year.
+A USD 525,000 equity investment from REPP has breathed new life into a grid-connected solar PV plant in central Kenya that required additional equity to fund construction.

-Although developer Marco Borero* had earlier secured a US$1.8m senior debt offer from the French Development Agency’s (AFD) SUNREF programme via the Co-operative Bank of Kenya to help fund construction of the 1.5MW plant, it had been unable to raise the final tranche of equity required to complete the financing package.
-This was due to the comparatively small size of both the project and the funding amount required.
+Although developer Marco Borero* had earlier secured a USD 1.8m senior debt offer from the French Development Agency’s (AFD) SUNREF programme via the Co-operative Bank of Kenya to help fund construction of the 1.65MW (DC) plant, it had been unable to raise the final tranche of equity required to complete the financing package.
+This was due to the comparatively small size of both the project and the remaining funding amount required.
 REPP’s equity participation brought much-needed comfort to lenders in order to complete the financing required to bring the project to fruition.

-With REPP’s funding, Marco Borero is now expecting to reach financial close on the project within weeks, unlocking the senior debt facility that will accelerate construction at the site in Nyeri, which has already started.
+With REPP’s funding, Marco Borero reached financial close on the project in September 2020, unlocking the senior debt facility to accelerate construction at the site in Nyeri County.

-Once operational the solar plant will contribute towards Kenya’s NDC target to abate 30% of its greenhouse gas emissions by 2030.
-The project will also help build local capacity with the first-time developer, which has aspirations of developing a pipeline of renewable energy projects in the region.
+The project is also helping to build local capacity with the first-time developer, which has aspirations of developing a pipeline of renewable energy projects in the region.

-* Marco Borero is an SPV set up by Kenyan nationals Henry Maina Kanyua and his wife, Faith Nzilani Maingi.
+* Marco Borero is an SPV set up by Kenyan nationals Faith Nzilini Maingi and Henry Maina Kanyua.

 Contracted date: 9 April 2020

-REPP came in at the right time, and I'm sure without them Marco Borero would have challenges meeting the project's COD deadline later this year.
+REPP came in at the right time, and I'm sure without them Marco Borero would have challenges meeting the project's COD deadline.
 When REPP came on board they not only injected fresh equity, but also a fresh management style due to their experience.
-Now are are able to achieve financial close together.- Henry Maina Kanyua, Chairman, Marco Borero Company Limited
+Now we are able to achieve financial close together.- Henry Maina Kanyua, Chairman, Marco Borero Company Limited